 Did you know that employers look for career readiness in new hires?
-Career Readiness is defined as in the following seven competency areas:
+Career Readiness is defined as in the following competency areas:

 Critical Thinking/Problem Solving:

 Exercise sound reasoning to analyze issues, make decisions and overcome problems.
 The individual is able to obtain, interpret, and use knowledge, facts, and data in this process, and may demonstrate originality and inventiveness.

 Articulate thoughts and ideas clearly and effectively in written and oral forms to persons inside and outside of the organization.
 The individual has public speaking skills; is able to express ideas to others; and can write/edit memos, letters, and complex technical reports clearly and effectively.

 You might be the best in your field.
 In fact, you may be the person who can get anything done and your track record speaks of success after success.
 Or it demonstrates an intrinsic competitive personality.
 Well, all that is good but it would be great if you can work well within a team.

 Employers want to know that you can be trusted when things are going well and you will still help steer the ship towards safe waters when things go wrong.
 They do not want a person who has great skills but fights with everyone else.
 Build collaborative relationships with colleagues and customers representing diverse cultures, races, ages, genders, religions, lifestyles, and viewpoints.
 The individual is able to work within a team structure and can negotiate and manage conflict.

 Select and use appropriate technology to accomplish a given task.
 The individual is also able to apply computing skills to solve problems.

 Leverage the strengths of others to achieve common goals, and use interpersonal skills to coach and develop others.
 The individual is able to assess and manage his/her emotions and those of others; use empathetic skills to guide and motivate; and organize, prioritize, and delegate work.